garybake/blog/content/2023_03_23_vector_databases.md

 ### The tech
-Creating this embedding mapping is beyond this article but there is a good article (here)[https://pub.towardsai.net/create-your-own-mini-word-embedding-from-scratch-c7b32bd84f8e].
+Creating this mapping from text to embedding out of scope of this article but there is a good article [here](https://pub.towardsai.net/create-your-own-mini-word-embedding-from-scratch-c7b32bd84f8e).

 Word2vec is one of the earliest libraries I can remember.
 Things have moved on since then with the advancement of deep learning.
 We had models such as GloVe and BERT which enabled full sentences to be encoded.
 With this came new companies that provide apis to the larger cutting edge models.
 Companies like (hugging face)[https://huggingface.co/sentence-transformers] and (openai)[https://platform.openai.com/docs/guides/embeddings].